Philosophy for Children: Diversity in the United Kingdom

-There is particular diversity in the UK, owing to the large number of competing and collaborating freelance trainers each emphasising different strands of the pedagogy.
-Roger Sutcliffe's practice includes the use of news stories; Steve Williams has emphasised the importance of dialogues that model argument as well as raising philosophical issues; Will Ord emphasises the use of striking photos, often containing contrasts that suggest opposing concepts; Jason Buckley advocates a more physical, game-based approach and "Philosophy in Role", in which children philosophise within a story as characters confronted with a variety of problems.
+There is particular diversity in the UK, owing to the large number of competing and collaborating freelance trainers, each emphasizing different strands of the pedagogy.
+Roger Sutcliffe's practice includes the use of news stories; Steve Williams has emphasised the importance of dialogues that model argument as well as raising philosophical issues; Will Ord emphasises the use of striking photos, often containing contrasts that suggest opposing concepts; Jason Buckley advocates a more physical, game-based approach and "Philosophy in Role", in which children philosophize within a story as characters confronted with a variety of problems.

 SAPERE is the UK's leading provider of P4C training.
 Registered in 1994, the charity has trained over 27,000 teachers and other individuals in the use of P4C.
-SAPERE's mission is to advance the educational, personal, and social development of young people, especially those facing disadvantage, through the promotion of P4C.
-The organisation's work gained national prominence in 2015 when Durham University School of Education published results of a randomised control trial of P4C with over 3,000 primary school students.
+SAPERE's mission is to advance the educational, personal, and social development of young people, especially those facing disadvantage, by promoting P4C.
+The organization's work gained national prominence in 2015 when Durham University School of Education published results of a randomized control trial of P4C with over 3,000 primary school students.
 The study was sponsored by the Education Endowment Foundation.
-The limited study found that P4C advanced attainment for all students and had a particularly strong impact on children from disadvantaged backgrounds.
-A larger later study showed little attainment advancement in the classroom context.
+The limited study found that P4C advanced attainment for all students and had a powerful impact on children from disadvantaged backgrounds.
+A larger, later study showed little attainment advancement in the classroom context.

 Co-founded by Peter Worley and Emma Worley, The Philosophy Foundation's specialist philosophy teachers (all philosophy graduates) specifically use philosophical material, including thought-experiments and stories or activities that lead to questions from the philosophical canon.
 They make use of carefully structured questioning strategies and also the introduction of thinking skills in order to develop good thinking habits from a young age.
-The questioning strategies are used to introduce dialectic along Platonic lines and in order to maintain philosophical focus.
-Uniquely they have a methodology that introduces writing and meta-analysis with older primary and secondary students.
+The questioning strategies are used to introduce dialectic along Platonic lines and to maintain philosophical focus.
+Uniquely, they have a methodology that introduces writing and meta-analysis with older primary and secondary students.
 (Note: For more on the Philosophy Foundation's methodology see The If Machine: Philosophical Enquiry in the Classroom by Peter Worley.)

 UK-based Thinking Space is philosopher Grace Robinson and a network of associated philosophers and educators whose work is characterised by playful and experimental collaborations.
 This work with a range of practitioners, among them artists, scientists, and academics, aims to bring philosophical issues alive for children and young people.
 Thinking Space's most notable collaboration is with the University of Leeds on "Leeds Philosophy Exchange", an accredited undergraduate course in which philosophy students facilitate philosophical inquiry in local primary schools, alongside teachers trained by Thinking Space in P4C.